 There are certain circumstances that call for different treatment of employees because of religion.
 We call this objective justification.
 These circumstances can include:

-- Positive action: where an organisation is encouraging or developing a group of people with a protected characteristic, including religion or belief.
+Where an organisation or person is encouraging or developing a group of people with a protected characteristic, including religious groups or beliefs.

 Related resources